AkifManzoor124/Recycle-Sorter/README.md

 # Recycle-Sorter

+Thank you to Jana for leading us through this project.

 Thanks to Chartwells, we have recieved funding to work on this project.

 According to the EPA, an estimated 75% of the american waste stream is recycleable, yet only 30% of it gets recycled.